 There are fees charged to investors with Lending Club.
 However, the fees are collected only when you receive a payment from a borrower.
 For example, there is a 1% service fee collected on each payment received.

-Investing through Lending Club can be an excellent high income diversification in a fixed income portfolio comprised entirely of certificates of deposit and Treasury securities.
+Investing through Lending Club can provide you with excellent high income diversification in a fixed income portfolio.
 Just by investing a portion of your fixed income allocation in Lending Club notes can increase the overall yield on your fixed income investments.

-In addition, you can typically get lower interest rates on loans through Lending Club than you can at a bank, there is also the comfort factor.
-You can apply for a loan without ever leaving your home.
+You can typically get lower interest rates on loans through Lending Club than you can at a bank.
+You can also apply for a loan without ever leaving your home.
 Everything is done online through the website, virtually eliminating the need for an uncomfortable face-to-face meeting at the bank offices.
 And if your loan is approved, your funds will arrive within a few days.

 - Complete an application on LendingClub.com.